DEEZZU/Hermione-Pochette/GitHubSession.md

 -----

-##### Some Features :
+#### Some Features :
-repo- folder much similar to g drive

-public
-and private control on repo
-give a desc
-u can get private  to free -> GitHub student dev pack -> id card -> 2 yr subscription
+##### * Repository :

+        * similar to a folder ; assume it to be just like a drive on your PC.
+        * you must always provide description : brief : for your repo
+        * Controls possible : public/private (as the name suggest public is visible to all and Private is visible to only us.)
+        * Private repos are possible
+          ** after paying
+          ** For students: You can have GitHub Student Developer Pack (Use your Id card and the subsrciption last for 2 years.

 Working :